xebialabs/blueprints/gcp/basic-gke-cluster/README.md

 * XebiaLabs Deployment Automation up and running
 * Access to a Google Cloud Platform (GCP) account where you can deploy the GKE Cluster

+## Security warning

+This blueprint will store the Kubernetes master password in a file called `xebialabs/secrets.xlvals`.
+This is not production-level secure.
+If you wish to use a more secure method for dealing with secrets and passwords, refer to the `showcases/dictionaries-and-secret-stores` blueprint for a demonstration that uses CyberArk Conjur or HashiCorp Vault to better store and handle secrets.

 ## Usage

 To use this blueprint, run `xl blueprint` in an empty directory and select: